 Finally, Parker brought up the notion of white authors who claim, “I don’t think I could write a black character”.
 And that, the panelists agreed, is absurd.

 Admittedly, I felt this way at one point.
-I felt like I could never do a black character justice, not the way an author of color would, so I never tried.
-Then Toku called me out on it.
-“Shouldn’t you try to write something outside of your perspective?”
+I felt like I could never do a black character justice, not the way an author of color would, so I never tried, until someone called me out on it.

 It was a challenge.
 I am not the kind of writer, who does things the easy way.
 I do it, because its hard not in spite of it being hard, and writing a character of color is no different.
 Since that conversation, I’ve worked in more people of color and gay characters in my story, and as I learn more about the transgender community, I hope to include them as well.